exis9/Facebook-Internal-Countdown-Timer-App/README.md

 # Facebook's Internal Countdown Timer App
-**Facebook** uses the internal countdown timer app for increasing their own workers' productivity to display the realtime deadline for each project.
+**Facebook** uses the internal countdown timer app for increasing their own workers' productivity by displaying the realtime deadline for each project.
 This app is basically the same one Facebook uses.
 [Online DEMO](https://exis9.github.io/Facebook-Internal-Countdown-Timer-App/src/)